Parkerjames02/Simple-Note-Taking-App/README.md

 - Edit previous notes
 - View previous notes
 ## 📌 The Reason
+I made this simple note taking application for my Java II class final project to showcase what I had learned about Java during the length of the class.
+The main goals for this application was to show off my knowledge of classes, inheritance, polymorphism, encapsulation, abstraction, file input and output processing, recursion, and exception handling.
 ## 👀 Preview
 <ins>_Please use CTRL+click on thumbnail below to open in a new tab_</ins>